Resources & Tips

 INSTRUCTIONS FOR INVISIBLE SEPARATING ZIPPERS

 We sell invisible separating zippers in a number of lengths, such as here.
-They're a little finicky to set in, so here are instructions.

 1. Completely separate the zipper so that you have two unconnected parts.
 Sew the side without the slider and box, staying about 1mm width away from the teeth, especially near the bottom.
 (If you're too close to the teeth at the bottom, it will be very hard to open the zipper.)